dreamgrove/dreamgrove/content/balance/Compendium.md

 ### Dungeon Druid Tree Considerations

 - Ursine Vigor, Well-Honed Instincts and Improved Stampeding Roar are the major competing talents.
 Ursine Vigor should be taken if you need it to survive certain abilities.
 Well-Honed Instincts is always on 1 point but a 2nd can be taken if you rarely/never use Bear Form.
 Improved Stampeding Roar is extremely useful in indoor dungeons and in spiteful weeks.
-- Remove Corruption should be taken in Afflicted weeks and in every dungeon except Vortex Pinnacle, as we lose nothing relevant by taking it.
+- Remove Corruption should be taken in Afflicted weeks and can be taken in every dungeon except Vortex Pinnacle if your group is lacking decurse/poison dispel.
 - Cyclone has basically no use other than stopping Bursting and can be replaced with anything else(which also won't have any use).
 - Hibernate can be used for Incorporeal affix.
 - For lower keys you can put 2 points into Feline Swiftness like [this](https://www.raidbots.com/simbot/render/talents/BYGAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAFASERQSkgkEJRKCtEHAAAAAAAAAA?bgcolor=000000).
 This skips Ursine Vigor and Typhoon.